WORKING IN A SPIRIT OF SERVICE

 In every part of the world, one finds special places where people gather to give praise and thanks to God.
 People go to these places to worship God together.

-The story below, about a young man named Muhammad who grew up in ‘Akka in the time of ‘Abdu’l-Baha, will help the children see the joy that working hard to achieve excellence brings.
+The story is about a young man named Muhammad who grew up in ‘Akka in the time of ‘Abdu’l-Baha, will help the children see the joy that working hard to achieve excellence brings.

 In ‘Akka, ‘Abdu’l-Baha had organized a small school for the Baha’i children who lived in the Holy Land.
 There were very knowledgeable Baha’is in ‘Akka at the time, so the children had the opportunity to learn from a wonderful group of teachers.
 Among the subjects taught at the school was calligraphy, which is an art highly esteemed by Baha’u’llah and ‘Abdu’l-Baha.
 It is the art of writing profound and meaningful phrases, poems, and tablets in a most beautiful way, almost as if they were paintings.